cdgstudio/etm/packages/builder/README.md

 ### 3. Render to HTML

-All files in `templates` will be rendered to `dist` dictionary as static HTML
+All files in `templates` will be rendered to `dist` dictionary as ready React components

 ```bash
 npx etm